2019 Journal of Design and Creative Technologies

-A welcome message for the Journal of Design and Creative Technologies by Doreen Lorenzo, Associate Dean for the School of Design and Creative Technologies in the College of Fine Arts at The University of Texas at Austin.
+A welcome message for the Journal of Design and Creative Technologies from Doreen Lorenzo, Associate Dean for the School of Design and Creative Technologies at The University of Texas at Austin.

 Traditionally, humans and machines have been painted as opposite ends of the same spectrum.
 However, with the rise of artificial intelligence, the line between the two is becoming more blurred.
 The concept of human-machine coevolution inspired a series of 5 experiments that explore the relationship between humans and machines as an equal partnership.
 This article details each machine's purpose and concludes with the study's findings.